Call us free on 0800 0853 823

 or call us free on: 0800 0853 823

-If, after discussion with your dentist, you decide to go ahead with having white fillings placed, your dentist will start by numbing the area using a local anaesthetic.
-Once the tooth in question is completely numb, the next step is to isolate the tooth from the rest of the mouth.
-This isolation is essential for both your comfort and also to ensure the tooth is kept dry so that the white filling will bond to your tooth properly.
+Your dentist will start the appointment by numbing the area using a local anaesthetic just as she would for a silver amalgam metal filling.
+Once the area is completely numb, the next step is to isolate the tooth from the rest of the mouth.
+This isolation is essential, as it ensures the tooth is kept dry so that the white filling will bond to your tooth properly.

-Your dentist will then remove decay from the cavity in the tooth using a high-speed rotating dental drill, before treating the cavity base and walls chemically to ensure the white filling bonds well to the tooth.
-They will choose the right shade of filling to match your teeth and then it will be carefully placed in layers to fill the cavity.
+Your dentist will then remove the decay from the tooth cavity using a high-speed rotating dental drill, before treating the cavity base and walls chemically to ensure the white filling bonds to the tooth.
+They will need to choose the right shade of filling to match your teeth, before carefully placing it in layers to fill the cavity.
 Each layer must be hardened using a special light which cures the white filling material.
-This light curing process will take up to 30 seconds for each layer.
+This light-curing process will take up to 30 seconds for each layer.

 White fillings are used to seal tooth cavities and prevent tooth decay (as long as you exercise good dental hygiene and have regular dental check-ups).
 They should ultimately reduce any sensitivity associated with the cavity as well.

-However, the appearance of white fillings is clearly a major plus when compared to silver-coloured or metal amalgam fillings since white fillings are almost undetectable in your mouth, and mercury-free.
+However, the appearance of white fillings is clearly a major plus when compared to silver-coloured or metal amalgam fillings, since white fillings are mercury-free and almost undetectable in your mouth.
+Additionally, because white fillings are glued to your teeth, when used correctly they can result in fewer teeth having to be drilled away than when silver amalgam fillings are placed.

 The chemical treatment of the cavity walls required for white fillings involves the controlled use of acid gel.
-Also, white fillings contract slightly when they are light cured by the dentist.
-The combination of these two features can result in short-term sensitivity to hot and cold after your white filling is placed.
-Normally this sensitivity only lasts for 48 hours, although if it persists you should seek advice from your dentist.
+Also, white fillings contract slightly when they are cured with light by your dentist.
+The combination of these two features can result in short-term sensitivity to hot and cold food after your white filling is placed.
+Normally, this sensitivity only lasts for 48 hours, although if it persists you should seek advice from your dentist.

 Occasionally, teeth will die after a filling has been placed, but this is a general risk of all kinds of filling – there is no evidence to suggest that it happens more frequently after white fillings than any other kind.
 However, it is accepted that white fillings are not ideal for very large or deep cavities because of the difficulty in keeping the tooth dry during the filling process, and the difficulty of curing deep fillings.